Meghan Markle’s Christmas Gift For Prince William Was A Playful Dig At His Baldness

 “She bought William a Scottish cap with ginger hair,” said the royal insider of Meghan Markle’s gift for her future brother-in-law.
 “It was very funny – he saw the funny side too thankfully!”

 Hats are always popular Christmas gift picks for the royals.
-Kate Middleton once gave her husband a beanie to cover up his bald spot, and Prince Harry reportedly gave the Queen a bath hat emblazoned with the words, “Ain’t life a b***h!”
+Kate Middleton once gave her husband a beanie to cover up his bald spot, and Prince Harry reportedly gave the queen a bath hat emblazoned with the words, “Ain’t life a b***h!”

 There’s no word on whether Prince Harry helped Meghan Markle select the gag gift she gave his older brother, but it’s no secret that the royals love cracking jokes about Prince William’s thinning hair.
 During a 2014 visit to the Sydney Royal Easter Show, Kate Middleton and Prince William stopped to admire an exhibit featuring alpaca wool.
 According to Us Weekly, the Duchess of Cambridge noticed that the wool was the same color as her husband’s hair, so she quipped that he should use it as a wig.